-Thus at the present $5$PN order we only need the first line of eq.~\eqref{nmcto6pn}, with $3$ leading operators.
-Yet even within these leading quadratic-in-curvature operators, we can already notice a clear distinction between the first two where indices of the curvature components are contracted, and that for S$^4$, where all the curvature indices are not contacted among themselves, as in eq.~\eqref{spintower}.
-On the other hand as we elaborated in \cite{Kim:2021rfj,Kim:2022bwv}, the first two operators in eq.~\eqref{nmcto6pn} capture tidal effects.
-These observations motivate us to make the following useful definitions: \begin{definition} We call all operators whose indices of curvature components are contracted among themselves -- ``tidal operators''.
-We call the Wilson coefficients of such operators ``tidal coefficients'' or ``generalized Love numbers''. \end{definition} \begin{definition} We call all operators whose indices of curvature components are not contracted among themselves -- ``spin-induced multipolar operators''.
-We call the Wilson coefficients of such operators ``spin-induced multipolar coefficients''. \end{definition} It is clear that the infinite set of direct products of the leading linear-in-curvature basis of spin-induced multipolar deformation operators in eq.~\eqref{spintower}, will appear as subleading spin-induced multipolar operators of higher orders in the spin, and in the curvature.
-The first of these subleading operators is for S$^4$, and is just a direct product of two spin-induced quadrupole operators.
-It is easy to see that the next such operator appears at the NLO S$^5$ sectors, and so on and so forth.
-Notice that though no ladder graphs are allowed in our EFT computations, here we have a resembling infinite tower of localized-ladder (localized also in time on the worldline) operators as subleading corrections to the leading spin-induced multipolar ones in eq.~\eqref{spintower}.
+Thus at the present $5$PN order we only need to consider the first line of eq.~\eqref{nmcto6pn}, with $3$ leading operators.
+Note however that the $2$ first operators do not contribute to the NLO quartic-in-spin sectors, which are further studied in the present paper, due to their lower order in the spin: At the $5$PN order they can only contribute to the sector without spin, or to the quadratic-in-spin sectors, as detailed in \cite{Kim:2022bwv}.
+Yet even within these leading quadratic-in-curvature operators, we can already notice a clear distinction between the first two, where indices of the curvature components are contracted among themselves, and the operator that is quartic in the spin, where none of the curvature indices are contacted among themselves, similar to the operators in eq.~\eqref{spintower}.
+Furthermore, as we elaborated in \cite{Kim:2021rfj,Kim:2022bwv}, the first two operators in eq.~\eqref{nmcto6pn} both capture tidal effects.
+These observations then motivate us to make the following useful definitions: \begin{definition} We call all operators whose indices of curvature components and their covariant derivatives have contractions among themselves -- ``tidal operators''.
+We call the Wilson coefficients of such operators ``tidal coefficients'', or ``generalized Love numbers''. \end{definition} \begin{definition} We call all operators, of which no indices of curvature components and their covariant derivatives are contracted among themselves -- ``spin-induced multipolar operators''.
+We call the Wilson coefficients of such operators ``spin-induced multipolar coefficients''. \end{definition}

+It is clear that the infinite set in the form of direct products of the leading linear-in-curvature basis of spin-induced multipolar-deformation operators in eq.~\eqref{spintower}, will appear as subleading spin-induced multipolar operators of higher orders in spin and curvature.
+The first of these subleading operators is for S$^4$, and is of the form of a direct product of two spin-induced quadrupole operators \cite{Levi:2020lfn}.
+It is easy to see that the next similar operator appears at the NLO S$^5$ sectors, and so on and so forth, as in: